-Dryden, Pope; Swift; Richardson, Fielding, Sterne; Johnson and Boswell; Blake, Wordsworth, Coleridge, Byron, Keats, Tennyson, Browning; Hawthorne, Melville, Dickens, George Eliot, Henry James.
+Dryden, Pope; Swift; Richardson, Fielding, Sterne; Johnson and Boswell; Blake, Wordsworth, Coleridge, Byron, Keats, Tennyson, Browning; Melville, Dickens, George Eliot, Henry James.

 No text books will be prescribed.
-Students are, however, advised to purchase their own copies of the poetry, particularly; where available, the edition in the Oxford Standard Authors is recommended.
+Students purchasing their own copies of the poetry are advised to buy the edition in the Oxford Standard Authors, where available, or for Keats, the Complete Poetry and Selected Prose, ed.
+Briggs (Modern Library College edition).